pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

   * Documentation for :ref:`color`
   * Documentation for :ref:`csscolor`

-It is possible to have a :ref:`resizable_window`, but there are more interesting things we can do first.
+(It is possible to have a :ref:`resizable_window`, but there are more interesting things we can do first.
+Therefore we'll stick with a set-size window for this tutorial.)

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/01_open_window.py
-    :caption: Open a Window
+    :caption: 01_open_window.py - Open a Window
     :linenos:

 Add Sprites To Game
 ~~~~~~~~~~~~~~~~~~~

+Once we have the window up and working, the next step is to put in some
+graphics.
-Sprites are the graphic items that you can interact with, such as players,
+"Sprites" are the graphical items that you can interact with, such as player characters,
-coins, and objects the player can run into.
+coins, and walls.
+To work with sprites we'll use the ``Sprite`` class.

 All sprites go into a list.
-We manage the sprites by the list that they are in.
+We manage groups of sprites by the list that they are in.
-There's a ``wall_list`` that will hold everything that we can't run into, and
+In the example below there's a ``wall_list`` that will hold everything that the
+player character can't walk through, and
 a ``coin_list`` for sprites we can pick up to get points.
-There's a ``player_list``
+There's also a ``player_list``
 which holds only the player.

 * Documentation for the `Sprite class <../../arcade.html#arcade.Sprite>`_